certat/intelmq-webinput-csv/docs/INSTALL.md

 ### Webserver configuration and permissions

 Configure your server to use the intelmq_webinput_csv executable as WSGI script.
 A configuration snippet for Apache can be found in `contrib/apache/002_intelmq_webinput_csv.conf`.
 Adapt the WSGIScriptAlias URL and path to your needs.
+On Debian systems the required wsgi package is called `libapache2-mod-wsgi-py3`

 The backend needs to write `/var/lib/intelmq/webinput_csv.csv` and `/var/lib/intelmq/webinput_csv.temp` to save it's state.
 Both files need to be writeable by the used process.